confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-table-as-select.md

 ### TIMESTAMP

-Sets a column within the tables's schema to be used as the default source of `ROWTIME` for any downstream queries.
+Sets a column within the tables schema to be used as the default source of `ROWTIME` for any downstream queries.

 Timestamps have an accuracy of milliseconds.